sunpy/sunpy/doc/source/guide/installation/mac.rst

 Installation using Virtual Box
 ------------------------------

-`Virtual box <https://www.virtualbox.org/>` is a free virtual environment that allows you to run linux or other operating systems concurrently with OS X. Since it is so easy to install and maintain SunPy under linux, the idea here is to have your own linux environment on your mac and use it for SunPy.
+`Virtual box <https://www.virtualbox.org/>` is a free virtual environment that allows you to run linux or other operating systems concurrently with OS X. Since it is very easy to install and maintain SunPy under linux, the idea here is to have your own linux environment on your mac and use it for SunPy.
 We recommend you use Ubuntu linux in your virtual box.
 You can download an install disk for Ubuntu at